-- 1. County and city name (or unincorporated area) from the 2023 boundaries from the U.S. Census Bureau. - 2.
+- 1. County and city name (or unincorporated area) from the 2020 Census, - 2.
 Water management district boundaries (from SWFWMD's GIS data), and - 3.
-SWFWMD water utility service area identifier.
+SWFWMD water utility service area id.

 These attributes enable queries and summaries of the county submodels by any combination of these boundaries.